Psychological first aid and health care professionals

-In the same way that you respond to medical emergencies through the ethical principles of doing no harm and doing good http://www.aaem.org/aboutaaem/codeofethics.php, there are some principles of mental health first aid that will help you respond helpfully and ethically.
-Here are some suggestions, adapted and modified from the Substance Abuse and Mental Health Services Administration (SAMHSA) website (PDF).
+In the same way that you respond to medical emergencies through the ethical principles of “do no harm” and “do good” (American Academy of Emergency Medicine Code of Ethics) there are some principles of mental health first aid that will help you respond helpfully and ethically.
+The following link takes you to a field worker's guide for Psychological First Aid.

 When you first meet people who have experienced disaster, they will often have intense and appropriate emotions that include intense fear, uncertainty, and apprehension.
 You can help them manage the stress associated with their initial disaster response through the following “Dos” and “Don’ts”: